Eddy Sylvestre: Career

 Sylvestre made his professional debut for Nice in a 2–0 loss to Strasbourg on 22 December 2018.
 He joined Auxerre on a one-year loan in 2019.

 In October 2020, Sylvestre signed for Belgian club Standard Liège.

 On 15 July 2021, he joined Pau on loan.
 He returned to Pau on a permanent basis at the end of the season.
+A year later, in July 2023, Sylvestre joined fellow league club Grenoble on a deal until June 2026.

+On 1 September 2025, Sylvestre signed a two-year contract with Dunkerque.

 Personal life

-Born in France, Sylvestre is of Algerian descent.
+Born in France, Sylvestre holds French and Algerian nationalities.